 1 1/2 tsp vanilla extract

 Pumpkin Spice Oatmeal Cream Pies

-- In a mixing bowl, cream butter and sugars together for one minute on medium speed.
+- Preheat oven to 350 degrees.
+In a mixing bowl, cream butter and sugars together for one minute on medium speed.
 Add in pumpkin, egg, and vanilla, mixing after each addition.

 - In a separate bowl, combine flour, oats, baking powder, baking soda, salt, and spices.
 Whisk together.
 Gradually add flour mixture to butter mixture.
 Mix just until combined.